olimorris/persisted.nvim/README.md

 })
 ```

-> [!NOTE]
-> Autoloading will not occur if the plugin is lazy loaded or a user opens Neovim with arguments.
-Consider using autocmds in your config if you'd like to handle this use case.

 **Allowed directories**

 You may specify a table of directories for which the plugin will autosave and/or autoload from.
 For example: